voxpupuli/puppet-report_hipchat/README.md

   *NOTE FOR PUPPETBOARD 0.1.2+ USERS*: if you are using environments other than production you will need to either configure puppetboard default environment to * or set `hipchat_server` to append /%2A, ex: `:hipchat_server: http://hipchat.test.local/%2A` otherwise you will receive a not found error for any nodes in environments other than `production`.
+Alternitively you can set puppetboard default environment to `*`.

 * To temporarily disable HipChat notifications add a file named `hipchat_disabled` in the same path as `hipchat.yaml`.
 Removing it